Our history…a story of passion and commitment.

 As the Association grew, fundraising continued to improve the facility.
 A second level was planned, to expand the clubroom amenities.
 Money was raised to cover the cost of a mezzanine floor, which overlooked the playing courts, and gave provision for lounge facilities and a committee room.
 On completion of these works in the early 2000s, plans continued to improve the playing surface on the courts.
 The Association searched around Australia for the best playing surface possible and settled on a specialised vinyl floor surface sourced from Queensland, which was purchased after yet more fundraising, and then fitted over a back-breaking week by Association members.
 All this was paid for by fundraising efforts of the Association and its members, supported by the business community of Bunbury and the South West.

-Today, the Bunbury and Districts Badminton Association has over 130 full members, and we are affiliated with the state body, Badminton WA.
-In addition to our permanent members, there are hundreds of social and casual players who use our Centre during the day and night, throughout the entire year.
+Today, the Bunbury and Districts Badminton Association has over 140 full members, and we are affiliated with the state body, Badminton WA.
+In addition to our permanent members, there are hundreds of social and casual players, as well as a number of school groups, who use our Centre day and night, throughout the entire year.
 We also regularly have clubs and groups hire our Centre over weekends for private badminton tournaments.
 Our junior participation continues to grow each month, with coaching provided by the Association on an ongoing basis.
 We also run a group coaching session for young people with additional needs-a socially-inclusive group for those with learning difficulties.